Hybrid operating room: Planning considerations

-Location/ Organization
+Location and organization

 Not only the usage of a hybrid operating room is "hybrid", but also its role within the hospital system.
 As it holds an imaging modality, the radiology department could take the lead responsibility for the room for expertise in handling, technical, maintenance, and connectivity reasons.
 From a patient workflow perspective, the room could be run by their surgical department and should rather be situated next to other surgical facilities, to ensure proper patient care and fast transportation.

 Room size and preparation

 Installing a hybrid operating room is a challenge to standard hospital room sizes, as not only the imaging system requires some additional space, but there are also more people in the room as in a normal OR.
-A team of 8 to 20 people including anesthesiologists, surgeons, nurses, technicians, perfusionists, support staff from device companies etc. can work in such an OR.
+A team of 8 to 20 people including anesthesiologists, surgeons, nurses, technicians, perfusionists, support staff from device companies, etc. can work in such an OR.
 Depending on the imaging system chosen, a room size of 70 square meters including a control room but excluding a technical room and the preparation areas is recommended.
 Additional preparations of the room necessary are 2-3mm lead shielding and potentially enforcement of the floor or ceiling to hold the additional weight of the imaging system (approximately 650–1800 kg).